Harmonic Oscillator#

 \[ E = \frac{1}{2}mv^2 + \frac{1}{2}kx^2 \]

 of your system and show that it is constant.
-It helps if you keep your y-limit from zero to one - i.e. ax1.set_ylim(0,1).
+Beware of the plot scale; it helps if you keep your y-limit from zero to one - i.e. ax1.set_ylim(0,1).

 Answer (start)